The Case for VitalRail

 Beyond Competition: A Call for Collaboration

 The challenges in rail infrastructure highlight a broader need for collaboration within large infrastructure systems.
-While competition can drive innovation, a purely competitive framework is insufficient for optimizing complex infrastructure networks, such as freight transportation.
+While competition can drive innovation, a purely competitive framework is insufficient for optimizing complex infrastructure networks.
 We must reorient our commercial activities and public policy to support benefits for a broader range of stakeholders, rather than a select few individual winners.

 Incorporating all regions and shipment sizes will lead to a more stable and lasting expansion of rail service.
 Ultimately, realizing the vision of an integrated, sustainable, and economically vital North American rail system depends on a commitment to serving a diverse range of towns, cities, and shippers, understanding that rail and road networks are best maintained as an integrated and collaborative system.